timacdonald/rule-builder/readme.md

 - Add all of these as issues and put on th development board!
 - Checkout the migration builder methods to see if we can match those closer to give a more familiar experience.
 - 'EloquentDummy' probably has an actaul testing terminology name more suitable.
 Work that out then switch.
+- Can we ditch the `get` method call?!?
+Would be dreamy if we could.

 ## License